This maps the number of actions/clicks as well as switching between Applications on the same process flow for a single programming task

 Overview of Service Engineering

-The app beta launched in February 2019 and recently completed a global role out last year.
-Since then, I have been brought in for enhancements and updates.
+The app beta was launched in February 2019 and completed a global rollout later that year.

 Design Process: Planning